GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 # Terminology

-Note: several of the definitions come from [IBM knowledge base](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zglossary.doc/zglossary.pdf)
+Note: several of the definitions come from [IBM knowledge base](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zglossary.doc/zglossary.pdf) and Wikipedia articles that were primarily modified to make them more concise.

+* **3270 Terminal** - The **IBM 3270** family of terminals that were released in 1971.
+They are block oriented devices, meaning that they sends entire blocks of text at a time, rather than character by character.
+This block orientation, along with controllers that sit between the 3270s and the mainframe itself, minimize the interuptions to the mainframe CPU.
+The 3270 is no longer manufactured today, but is widely used through terminal emulators.
 * **ALLOCATE** .
 TSO command to make a connection between a file's logical name (the ddname) and the file's physical name (the data set name).
 * **BLOCK** - a set of consecutive pages on a disk